Rhodesia (1964–1965): Political situation after the dissolution of the Federation of Rhodesia and Nyasaland

 Most of the Southern Rhodesian press predicted that Smith would not last long; one column called him "a momentary man", thrust into the spotlight by the RF's dearth of proven leaders.
 His only real rival to replace Field had been William Harper, an ardent segregationist who had headed the Dominion Party's Southern Rhodesian branch during the Federal years.
 The RF's replacement of Field with Smith drew criticism from the British Labour leader Harold Wilson, who called it "brutal", while John Johnston, the British High Commissioner in Salisbury, indicated his disapproval by refusing to meet Smith for two weeks after he took office.
 Ian Smith revealed his new cabinet on his first day in office, increasing the number of ministers from 10 to 11, making three new appointments, and redistributing portfolios.
-To Ken Flower's own surprise, he was retained by Smith as head of the Central Intelligence Organisation.
+To Ken Flower's surprise, he was retained by Smith as head of the Central Intelligence Organisation.

 One of the first actions of the new government was to crack down hard on the black nationalist political violence that had erupted following the establishment of a second black nationalist organisation, the Zimbabwe African National Union (ZANU), by disgruntled ZAPU members in Tanzania (where, in Dar es Salaam, ZAPU's main base of operations was located) in August 1963.
 The rival movements were split tribally, with ZAPU predominantly representing the Ndebele people and ZANU the Shona, and politically—ZAPU, which had relabelled itself the People's Caretaker Council (PCC) within Southern Rhodesia to circumvent its ban, was Marxist–Leninist and backed by the Warsaw Pact and its allies, while ZANU had aligned itself with Maoism and the bloc headed by communist China.
 Their respective supporters in the black townships clashed constantly, also targeting non-aligned blacks whom they hoped to recruit, and sporadically attacked whites, businesses and police stations.

 Amid PCC/ZAPU's calls for various strikes and protests, including an appeal for black children to boycott state schools, Smith's Justice Minister Clifford Dupont had Nkomo and other PCC/ZAPU leaders restricted at Gonakudzingwa in the remote south-east two days after Smith took office.
 The politically motivated killing of a white man, Petrus Oberholzer, near Melsetter by ZANU insurgents on 4 July 1964 marked the start of intensified violence between black nationalists and the police that culminated in the banning of PCC/ZAPU and ZANU on 26 August, with most of the two movements' respective leaders concurrently jailed or restricted.
 ZANU, ZAPU and their respective guerrilla armies—the Zimbabwe African National Liberation Army (ZANLA) and the Zimbabwe People's Revolutionary Army (ZIPRA)—thereafter operated from abroad.
 The killing is generally seen as the beginning date of the Bush War.